marcusanthonylorenzo/open-ai-chatbot/README.md

 | **_Overview_:** |
 |---|

-#### The theme has shifted from a "text msg conversation" to a "conversation with AOL Instant Messenger's 'Smarter Child'"...but my low budget version.
+#### The theme has shifted from what was originally a "text msg conversation" to a "conversation with AOL Instant Messenger's 'Smarter Child'", but my low-budget version.
 This brings back the nostalgia of talking to an AI chat bot in 1999/2001.
 (Even though the background is Windows XP :rofl: :rofl: )

+#### Features:
+- A feedback loop with Open AI's `“text-curie-001”` engine.
+- A list of your prompt history, with a timestamp.
+Modeled after AIM's "Buddy List".
+- The Buddies count (<number>/<number>) represents the total of prompts you've sent, modeled after AIM's "who's online" friends list.
+- A button to clear the main chat box, and another to reset both the list and your previous prompts entirely.
+- A status update which waits for the AI data to fetch. ("Open AI is typing...").

 **Notes:**
-- Done in Vanilla JS, no frameworks.
+- Done in Vanilla JS, no frameworks or editors.
 - I tried my best to use Async/Await for the request.
 It is my current focus of improvement.
 - It is intended to update UI at different speeds (not instantly), for a dimension of realism.
 - I also believe had I known React, my code would be 30% of the size and much more "portable".
 It is actually my primary topic of focus right now, along with Ajax.